CLRX/CLRX-mirror/doc/AmdAbi.md

 All global pointers resource descriptors stored in the UAV table begin from UAVID+1 id.
 By default UAVID=11 (or for driver older than 1384.xx UAVID=9).
-By default10th entry is reserved for global data constant buffer.
+By default 10th entry is reserved for global data constant buffer.
 9th entry is reserved for printf buffer.
 First eight entries is write only image descriptors if defined.